QuentinDutot/conteneur/README.md

 ## 📃 Inspiration

-This project is inspired by [jeffijoe/awilix](https://github.com/jeffijoe/awilix) and builds upon its core concepts.
+This project was inspired by [jeffijoe/awilix](https://github.com/jeffijoe/awilix) and builds upon its core concepts.